MonoidMusician/blog/sources/for_the_users.md

 I made a script to apply the above generic dark mode to any page that has no styles.
 This is particularly common for 404 pages and other things.

-It will mostly still flash on page load though …
+It will mostly still flash on page load though&nbsp;…

 <details class="Details">